-Position title: Adjunct Assistant Professor, CLSJ
+Position title: Faculty Associate, CLSJ

 Josh Mayers retired from the Federal Bureau of Investigation (FBI) in February 2018, and he has 34 years of law enforcement experience.
 He spent seven years working as a police officer/investigator in New York City and 27 years with the FBI as a Special Agent.
 In 1985, Josh earned his B.S. in Criminal Justice from John Jay College of Criminal Justice in New York City; his J.D. in 1991 from Kent College of Law in Chicago, and he completed his Masters Degree from Boston University in December 2019, in Criminal Justice with a concentration in Cybercrime and Cybersecurity.
 Josh is a graduate of the 263rd Session of the FBI National Academy and a member of Alpha Phi Sigma, the National Criminal Justice Honor Society.

 With the FBI, Josh worked most investigative programs, to include violent crime, drugs, gangs, bank robberies, public corruption and fraud cases.
 He worked counterterrorism matters for over ten years, with numerous deployments to the Middle East and Africa.
 He was an FBI Firearms Instructor, Hostage Negotiator, spent sixteen years on SWAT, he taught interviewing and interrogation, and undercover operations to local, state and international law enforcement officers.
 Josh has published four articles including “Catching a Chinese IP Thief: How the FBI Tracked and Caught Sinovel” – The Cipher Brief, April 2018.